 Jack and Jason Hardy, doing business as Grapevine Video, have been offering silent films on DVD and Blu-Ray for years.
 They are located in Arizona.
 Jack once lived in North Carolina.
 His was the first collection of 16mm film I ever encountered.
 It was 1968 and I had lately begun collecting Blackhawk prints on 8mm.
 Jack’s business was called “Silent Cinema Service.”
 I imagined it a storefront like Rose’s Five-and-Dime, only with Buster Keaton and William S. Hart on shelves instead of Aurora models.
 Lacking a driver’s license (age 14), I imposed upon my sainted brother-in-law to drive me from Chapel Hill to Butner where Jack was.
 His place brimmed with treasure, stuff you’d not imagine was extant, let alone privately owned.
 Jack being soul of hospitality offered to show us whatever appealed most, A Dog’s Life my choice because it was shortest.
 Seeing this then-unavailable-anywhere Chaplin was apex of life’s viewing to that time, apex not inapt to describe whole of my visit and unique opportunity to commune with a full-dedicated silent movie historian.
 If anything inspired whole hog immersion to life that was film, here it was, me from then on intent to collect after Jack’s example and someday have A Dog’s Life and others like it for my own.
 A memorable visit, and I thank Jack Hardy for it.
 Basis of foregoing is recent get of Are Parents People? on Blu-Ray from Grapevine, fifty-five years later and Jack going strong still with assist of son Jason.
 They have a large catalogue of titles and are active on Kickstarter with restoration projects ongoing.

 I ordered Are Parents People? for Betty Bronson, a pet since seeing Peter Pan.
 Seems these are her only two silent starring features to he had on home format.
 In fact, they appear to be the only two that survive.
 Betty Bronson was sort of early arrival of Deanna Durbin, minus the singing, age nineteen at time of Are Parents People? as opposed to Durbin’s fourteen when she feature-debuted in Three Smart Girls.
 The vehicles are much the same to extent of girls opposed to parents’ divorce, which through similar mechanics, they seek to reconcile.
 Are Parents People? and Three Smart Girls came eleven years apart.
 One could reasonably ask why bother about Are Parents People? when Three Smart Girls can do as much but with music and talk, this raising question in general of silents as rational choice over talkies.
 Many argue there's no debate, that to hear players speak is sole foundation for being entertained.
 On its face, that is a hard point to contradict, defenders of silence in ever decreasing number and their position less defensible as technology ever-advances.
-I ponder “dialogue” portions of Are Parents People?, realizing as often before that it is watching characters think that enhances silent film, this a must to be met if one is to appreciate them.
+I ponder “dialogue” portions of Are Parents People?, realizing as often before that it is watching characters think that enhances silent film, this a must if we are to appreciate them.
 Paying attention seems lost to modern possibility, that is close attention as in reading reaction and expressions, relying more upon these than text titles for most part unnecessary to divine meaning from scenes minus speaking.
 Spoken dialogue has been for almost a century a crutch for those distracted by popcorn munching, conversation among seated neighbors, and now worse of worst, “smart” devices inaptly named.

 Seasoned acting and direction were essential toward silent era communication, principals in Are Parents People?
 (Bronson, Adolphe Menjou, Florence Vidor) enabling us throughout to read their minds.
 I suspect skill of watching and best enjoying silent movies disappeared as did the era itself in the late twenties.
 My parents would have understood the art better than I could hope to, no matter silent samplings to come my way.
 Fast-passing generation which I’ve been part of may be said to “get” black-and-white in ways youth could not grasp, nor care to.
 Aren’t we lucky to have experienced B/W television, to have grown up accepting it, embracing older films despite their lacking color?
 Such crowd increasingly less a crowd knows secrets not unlike what parents and grandparents understood and took with them.
 Unfortunate that we cannot make legatees of succeeding generations.
 One may make gift of facts, but not feeling.
 Are Parents People? allows step back, if tentative, to when language spoke fluent without speaking at all, acting of a sort to disappear upon feed by spoon that was sound.
 I look at Adolphe Menjou and realize he served two very different arts with distinction, his memoir, It Took Ten Tailors, long in storage and now a must for me to get out and read.
 No surprise that some actors, fine ones in silent times, could not make the jump to sound, Florence Vidor being one, word is her first try at talk was a last, so undone was she by the process.
 For any player to make the transition was a real achievement.
 It would have been simpler to just quit, provided cash enough was put back.
 Vidor did this.
 Betty Bronson also tried talkies, did OK, but was less like Peter Pan now than a hundred other jobbing actresses jostling after same sort of parts.
 William K. Everson was fan enough to help Betty get work in later years, one such The Naked Kiss for director Samuel Fuller.